TomkoSK/DnD-grid-maker/README.md

 # DnDGridMaker

-A program that can make a grid for you Dungeons & Dragons map it it doesn't have one yet.
+A program that can make a grid for you Dungeons & Dragons map if it doesn't have one yet.

 ## Usage:
 Put the map image into the input directory, and run main.py